 Empathetic Marketing is about codifying our intuition to walk in our customer’s shoes to understand their experience (i.e., how they’re thinking and feeling about their business).
 Your goal is to connect to how your customer is thinking and feeling.
 By doing this, we can better help them get what they want (and increase conversion).

-To do this, you need to move away from business-centric to customer-focused thinking.
+To do this, you must move from business-centric to customer-focused thinking.
 And you need to speak to your customer’s motivations and from their perspective.

 So, where do you begin?

 Empathy-based marketing is based on the following ideas:

 - The best marketing and selling is helping.

 - Empathize with your customer’s feelings and their problems by going into their world to understand.

 - Think like your clients when they set out to solve a buying problem and discover each step they may take to help them on the journey.

 - Look for ways you can help your customers make their lives better.

 - Provide your customers what they want by understanding what motivates them.

 - Help your clients identify and solve problems.

 - Give customers useful content, hero stories, and expertise that helps them gain clarity